 What is Endometriosis?

-🇮🇳 India Context: Endometriosis is widely available across major Indian cities.
-These include Chennai, Mumbai, Bangalore, Delhi, and Hyderabad.
-India offers world-class fertility care at significantly lower costs than Western countries.
+🇮🇳 India Context: Endometriosis is widely assessed and treated across major Indian fertility centres including Chennai, Mumbai, Bangalore, Delhi, and Hyderabad.

 Laparoscopy (Keyhole Surgery)